causalNLP/causal-agent/docs/source/tutorials/interactive_examples.rst

 **View the Complete Decision Tree:**

-For the full interactive decision tree with detailed logic, see: :doc:`../methods/decision_tree`
+For the full decision tree with detailed logic, see: :doc:`../methods/decision_tree`

 Code Examples with Copy Functionality
 --------------------------------------